Restrictions lifted, fully vaccinated passengers from India take to US skies - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Passengers will need to show their vaccination status, and the airlines will need to match the name and date of birth to confirm the passenger is the same person reflected on the proof of vaccination, according to an official statement issued earlier.

 Under an air bubble pact between two countries, limited special international flights can be operated by their airlines between their territories with certain restrictions.
-(Agencies)
+(PTI)

 Restrictions lifted, fully vaccinated passengers from India take to US skies